AkshayJ0shi/steam_anomaly_detection_capstone/README.md

      median_sell_price: number
      quantity: string
 ```
-Where 'prices' had an entry for each daily record.
+Where 'prices' had a {date, median_sell_price, quantity} entry for each daily record.

+After working with the data for a while, I learned that not all items were created equally.
+Some items had special properties (maybe blue/red/green versions of the item) that were sold under the same name, for (sometimes) drastically different prices.

 # Anomaly Detection
 <img src='images/workflow_analysis.png' height=80% width=80%>
+I brought the data I'd gathered into Pandas and created a Pickle to easily load the DataFrame without having to go through Mongo.